ivansafonseca/challenge_academy_aw/README.md

 ### dbt Packages

 - **dbt-utils:** Offers a suite of helpful macros for routine tasks.
 - **codegen:** Automates the generation of dbt models and scaffolding code.
-For more details, refer to the [dbt codegen documentation](https://adventureworks.com/dbt-codegen).

 ### Recommended VSCode Extensions